 - Balance therapy or Vestibular Rehabilitation Therapy (VRT), which uses exercises to help people with balance issues

 If you suspect that you or someone you love is struggling with Meniere’s disease, contact us at Enticare.
-We can test your hearing and help you pinpoint problems and find solutions for your hearing needs.
+We will conduct a hearing test and help you pinpoint problems and find solutions for your hearing needs.